Bentcher: Common varieties

 Some bentchers are made to be portable, or are made primarily for use in cafeterias and restaurants.
 These bentchers are printed on laminated cards that either fold in half, in thirds, or do not fold at all.

 Novelties

 Bentchers are often printed as souvenirs of special occasions, such as a Bar Mitzvah or wedding.
 A common practice in North America is to create a specially designed Jewish monogram which is composed of an artistic rendition of the celebrants' names in Hebrew in the shape of something recognizable such as a flame, the trick being to try to make out the actual letters.
 Some times the names are written in micography.

-In North America, special "bencher pens" have a pull tab which reveals a scrolled paper containing the text of the Birkat Hamazon prayer.
+Novelty "bentcher pens" have a pull tab which reveals a scrolled paper containing the text of the Birkat Hamazon prayer.